Salem1901/Comparative-Analysis-of-Age-and-Gender-Prediction-Using-Deep-Learning-Architectures-/README.md

 Inference Time Analysis: Benchmarks the time taken by each model for single-image predictions.
 Exploration of Vision-Language Models: Evaluates VLMs like Moondream2 for medical imaging tasks.
 Customizable Code: Modular implementation for easy adaptation and experimentation.
-# Dataset
-The dataset used for this project can be accessed [here].

 # Requirements
 To run the code, ensure you have the following installed: